project-open-data/project-open-data.github.io/policy-memo.md

 **Fair Information Practice Principles**: The term "Fair Information Practice Principles" refers to the eight widely accepted principles for identifying and mitigating privacy impacts in information systems, programs and processes, delineated in the National Strategy for Trusted Identities in Cyberspace.[^16]

-**Government information:** As defined in OMB Circular A-130, "government information" means information created, collected, processed, disseminated, or disposed of, by or for the Federal Government.
+**Government information:** As defined in OMB Circular A-130, "government information" means information created, collected, processed, disseminated, or disposed of, by or for the federal government.

 **Information:** As defined in OMB Circular A-130, the term "information" means any communication or representation of knowledge such as facts, data, or opinions in any medium or form, including textual, numerical, graphic, cartographic, narrative, or audiovisual forms.